2021 Armenian parliamentary election: Declined participation or failed to register

 The Christian-Democratic Rebirth Party decided to withdraw its application to participate in the elections as an independent entity; instead the party participated as a part of the Shirinyan-Babajanyan Alliance of Democrats.

+On 21 April, the Free Democrats confirmed they would participate in the elections, but ultimately, failed to register.

-On 7 June, leader of the Armenian Eagles Unified Armenia Party, Khachik Asryan, said that his party is terminating their election campaign and won't participate in elections.
+On 7 June leader of the Armenian Eagles Unified Armenia Party, Khachik Asryan, said that his party is terminating their election campaign and won't participate in elections.
 He called to cancel elections at large until the border regions of Armenia are liberated from Azerbaijani occupation.

 The Democratic Way Party boycotted the election, claiming the election would be rigged.

+The Democratic Consolidation Party did not participate in the elections stating that the threat of war should be a more serious concern to Armenia.

+The Heritage party decided not to participate to prevent the reelection of Nikol Pashinyan.